ashutosh419/sap-bash-terminal/README.md

     VCAP_SERVICES: {"name1":"value1","name2":"value2","name3":"value3"}
     ```

+    We can use the methods availablein the object to filter the services available in `VCAP_SERVICES` environment variable.

+    ```js
+    // Get all the services available in the env variable xsenv.readCFServices()
+    ```

 4. XSSEC and PASSPORT

     Using these, we ensure that the requests coming to the application are authenticated with the bound `xsuaa` service.